husarms/coin-surfer/README.md

 # Overview

-Coinsurfer is a tool for automated cryptocurrency trading.
+Coin Surfer is a tool for automated cryptocurrency trading.

 It uses "surfers" to continually monitor the market and attempt to determine the best time to make a trade.